Good dental health is essential to your pet’s overall health and quality of life!

 If left unchecked, this bacterial infection will lead to deterioration of the soft tissue and bone surrounding the teeth.
 The decay results in irreversible periodontal disease and even tooth loss.

 And it can be dangerous to your pet’s overall health, too.
-The bacteria from dental disease are absorbed into the bloodstream, where they infect your pet’s vital organs.
+The bacteria from the dental disease are absorbed into the bloodstream, where they infect your pet’s vital organs.
 Untreated dental disease can cause serious health problems including heart, kidney, liver and brain complications.

 Dental disease is painful.